vitPrograms/HDT_Twitch_Deck_Overlay_Plugin/README.md

    - The compiled `TwitchDeckOverlay.dll` will appear in the `bin/Debug` or `bin/Release` folder.
 5. **Submit a Pull Request**:
    - Fork the repository, make your changes, and submit a Pull Request.

----

-## Contact

-If you have questions, suggestions, or found a bug, feel free to reach out:

-- **GitHub**: [your GitHub profile link](#) (replace with your actual link).
-- **Discord**: [your Discord ID] (optional, if you’d like to share).

----

-## Acknowledgments

-Thank you to everyone who tested the plugin and provided feedback!
-Special thanks to [names of streamers or testers], who helped test the plugin on various resolutions.